zeph/devuan-container-images/assets/docker.io/devuan/README.md

 Tags for all maintained [Devuan releases][DR] are available.
 These `<release>` tags point to the most recently published image for a release.
-The corresponing suite names can be used as tags as well, e.g. `testing`.
+Corresponding suite names can be used as tags as well, e.g. `testing`.

 Release and suite name tags move to a *different* image every time updated images are made available.
-To help you stay on a specific version of an image, timestamped tags for each release are provided (in `<release>-YYYY-MM-DD` format) as well.
+To help you stay on a specific version of an image, timestamped tags for each release are provided in `<release>-YYYY-MM-DD` format.

 Finally, the `latest` tag is an alias for `stable`.